-Risks created by climate change: Physical risks resulting from climate change include acute changes to the environment such as extreme heat and storms, drought, wildfires, as well as chronic impacts such as sea-level rise, desertification and changes in precipitation patterns.
-Climate change also gives rise to transition risks as a result of the actions needed by governments and consumers to manage or mitigate climate change.
+Risks and opportunities created by climate change: Climate change, in turn, has caused physical risks, including acute changes to the environment such as extreme heat and storms, drought, wildfires, as well as chronic impacts such as sea-level rise, desertification, and changes in precipitation patterns.
+Climate change also gives rise to transition risks such as the actions needed by governments and consumers to manage or mitigate climate change.
 Both these risks have the potential to disrupt business operations and impact a company's revenues, costs, risk profile and ultimately its value.

-Transitioning to a low-carbon economy also comes with investment opportunities; as the world shifts from a carbon economy to a renewable one, there will be massive opportunities from investing in the transition.

-Uncertainty of future outcomes and scenarios: In 2015, at the United Nations Framework Convention on Climate Change, nearly 200 nations signed the Paris Agreement which commits to "holding the increase in the global average temperature to well below 2°C above pre-industrial levels and to pursue efforts to limit the temperature increase to 1.5°C above pre-industrial levels."
+Transitioning to a low-carbon economy also comes with investment opportunities; as the world shifts from a carbon economy to a renewable one, there will be massive opportunities amidst the disruption.
+Uncertainty of future outcomes and scenarios: In 2015, at the United Nations framework Convention on Climate Change, nearly 200 nations signed the Paris Agreement which commits to "holding the increase in the global average temperature to well below 2°C above pre-industrial levels and to pursue efforts to limit the temperature increase to 1.5°C above pre-industrial levels."

-Many countries, however, have failed to put in place the policies required to achieve this.
-Based on the current policies in place (at the time of publication), there will likely be a 2.8°C to 3.2°C rise in average global temperatures above pre-industrial levels by 2100.1 As shown in the graph below, the many projections for the amounts of future GHG emissions lead to different warming estimates.
+However, many countries have failed to put in place the policies required to achieve this.
+Based on the current policies in place (at the time of publication), there will likely be a 2.8°C to 3.2°C rise in average global temperatures above pre-industrial levels by 2100.
+As shown in the graph below, the many projections for the amounts of future GHG emissions lead to different warming estimates.
 In addition, it should be noted that there are many uncertainties around each scenario and their related physical effects along with unknowns around the policy and technology solutions that will be put in place.
 These uncertainties may lead to different interpretations of the same underlying data, which could lead to a different assessment of the risks and opportunities.

 The Climate Action Tracker can act as a resource for considering different degree scenarios.
-Please also refer to the associated Valuations and Climate Change tool, which is an Excel-based tool developed to support implementation of the guidance, where the use of various scenarios is discussed.
+Please also refer to the associated Excel tool where the use of various scenarios is discussed.

-1 Climate Action Tracker: Global emissions time series, October 2020
+Source: Climate Action Tracker: Global emissions time series

-- Foreword from David McGraw, CFO, OTPP

 - Executive summary

 - Why did we develop this framework?

 - What is climate change?

 - What is the link between climate change and business valuation?

 - Current approach to climate change in valuations